 Information on tagged fish is compiled by the responsible CCM/CPC and made available to the Secretariat upon its request.

-CCMs/CPCs may require their vessels or traps to affix a tag to each BFT preferably at the timing of kill, but no later than the time of landing.
+CCMs/CPCs may require their vessels or traps to affix a tag to each PBF preferably at the timing of kill, but no later than the time of landing.
 The tags shall have unique country-specific numbers and be tamper proof.
 The tag numbers shall be linked to the ePBCD.

 Such tags shall only be used when the accumulated catch attributed to a CCM/CPC is within that CCM/CPC’s catch quota or catch limit for the relevant management year, including where appropriate individual quotas allocated to vessels or traps.